NivethithaArumugam/power-analysis/README.md

 Set Up for Simulation
 ===================================
 The average power of basic cmos inverter is estimated with the help of LTSpice tool.
-1. After installation open th tool.
+1. After installation open the tool.
-2. Open LTSpice tool and click on file->new schematic.
+2. Open LTSpice tool and click on file->new schematic.</br>
 ![image](https://user-images.githubusercontent.com/46344842/84529596-57544580-acff-11ea-80fe-0f2183812977.png)
 3. A new schematic page is opened.
 4. Click on components and select the required components and draw the schematic.
 ![image](https://user-images.githubusercontent.com/46344842/84529687-8074d600-acff-11ea-9311-1134447dfe28.png)
 5. Save the schematic.
 6. The file is saved in .asc format.
-7. To open the existing one file->open and select the target design.
+7. To open the existing one ,file->open and select the target design.</br>
 ![image](https://user-images.githubusercontent.com/46344842/84529765-a9956680-acff-11ea-86b0-40591cb80423.png)
-8. Go to simulate-->run.
+8. Go to simulate-->run.</br>
 ![image](https://user-images.githubusercontent.com/46344842/84529836-c5007180-acff-11ea-90f4-6b54b4fd9e00.png)
 9. Waveform window will be opened.
 10. Right click on the pane and add traces.Select the input trace V(in)11.
 Right click and click on add plot pane.